How airline loyalty programs use big data to drive new revenue

 However, to understand the actual extent of the data breaches has on consumers, we need to know the full extent of every piece of data which was compromised.

-Hotels and airlines ARE using your personal data to change your behaviour and drive specific transactional and non-transactional outcomes.
+Many advanced airline loyalty programs ARE using your personal data to change your behaviour and drive specific transactional and non-transactional outcomes.
 While it can be a positive experience with highly personalised deals – it’s important to keep in mind that – you don’t own that data.